-1.3 A characteristic feature of this area is for the buildings to be set at right angles to the main road (which runs East-West).
+1.5 A characteristic feature of this linear development in the Parish is for the buildings to be set at right angles to the main road which runs East-West.
 More recent building does not follow this pattern and we have several small 'estate type' developments and individual houses.
 In Brancaster Staithe there are still several examples of rows of cottages and several single dwellings gable end to the road, dating from the early 18th century.
 Their placing was necessary for practical use of the available space.
 Inhabited by fisher families, with gardens and smallholdings between the road and the marsh, the need was for a 'yard' for sheds, barns and working space.
 There was also a need for a track down to the marsh where a fisherman's hard was thought to exist.
-At that time there was a cart road running along the marsh, the length of the village, connecting Brancaster Staithe and Burnham Deepdale with Brancaster on the West and Burnham Norton on the east.
+At that time there was a cart road running along the marsh, the length of the village, connecting Brancaster Staithe and Burnham Deepdale with Brancaster in the west and Burnham Norton to the east.

-1.4 The permanent community here is relatively small with the majority of houses in the villages being 'holiday homes', either second homes or properties available for holiday lets.
+1.6 The permanent community here is relatively small with the majority of houses in the villages being 'holiday homes', either second homes or properties available for holiday lets.
 There is a certain amount of 'affordable' housing and an active Housing Society that works alongside Housing Associations and the Parish Council.
+In addition, there is a Trust which is responsible for 5 Almshouses.

-1.5 Brancaster includes some very significant, nationally designated heritage assets, including the site of the Roman Fort, St Mary's Church Brancaster (listed at Grade I), Staithe House Brancaster Staithe (listed at Grade II) and St Mary's Church Burnham Deepdale (listed at Grade II).
-There is also a conservation area designated at Brancaster.
+1.7 Brancaster includes some very significant, nationally designated heritage assets, including the site of the Roman Fort, St Mary's Church Brancaster (listed at Grade I), Staithe House Brancaster Staithe (listed at Grade II) and St Mary's Church Burnham Deepdale (listed at Grade II).
+There is also a conservation area designated in Brancaster.

-1.6 There is more detail about the villages, amenities and facilities, services, development etc. in two excellent documents; Brancaster, Brancaster Staithe and Burnham Deepdale Parish Design Statement and Brancaster, Brancaster Staithe and Burnham Deepdale Parish Appraisal.
+1.8 There is more detail about the villages, amenities and facilities, services, development etc. in two excellent documents; Brancaster, Brancaster Staithe and Burnham Deepdale Parish Design Statement and Brancaster, Brancaster Staithe and Burnham Deepdale Parish Appraisal.
 These documents were produced through a process of consultation with residents in 2000 and their recommendations are still valid today.
-Several of the recommendations that have emerged from this Neighbourhood Plan questionnaire were made in the Parish Design Statement.
-Anybody applying for planning permission should read both these documents alongside this Neighbourhood Plan as the information within the documents is as relevant now, if not more so, than when they were produced.

-1.7 The book, Brancaster Staithe: The Story of a Norfolk Fishing Village, written by Maurice de Soissons, gives a good background to the development of Brancaster Staithe from a working village with a self-sufficient and independent community of fisher families to the very different village you see today.
+Several of the recommendations that have emerged from the Neighbourhood Plan survey (see appendices 1-4) were made in the Parish Design Statement.
+The book, Brancaster Staithe: The Story of a Norfolk Fishing Village, written by Maurice de Soissons (1993), gives a good background to the development of Brancaster Staithe from a working village with a self-sufficient and independent community of fisher families to the very different village you see today.

-2. Background to the Neighbourhood Plan project and the rationale behind the questions
+2. Background to the Review of the Neighbourhood Plan project

 2.1 There has been a considerable amount of recent building in the villages, including some relatively large developments, such as Powell's Yard in Brancaster.
 The Parish Design Statement, a document which involved a considerable amount of work and consultation and which was adopted by the Borough Council of King's Lynn and West Norfolk in October 2000, recommended that new buildings should respect the context of their particular site.
 77% of respondents consulted said that they thought any more new housing in the area would spoil it.
 There has, of necessity, been considerable new building in the area since then and, as a Key Rural Service Centre, our villages have been identified as somewhere where more houses will be built.
 This is something over which parishioners have little influence.
-However where they may be able to exert some influence is in ensuring that new houses that are built not only fit with Borough and National guidelines but also take account of local people's views, experience and knowledge of living in the area.
+However, where they may be able to exert some influence is in ensuring that new houses that are built not only fit with Borough and National guidelines but also take account of local people's views, experience and knowledge of living in the area.